 Cancer Risk & Genetic Susceptibility

 - A high rate of detectable pro-carcinogenic DNA damage (as measured by PAH-DNA adducts) in maternal and newborn cord blood was found in the Polish cohort.
 PAH-DNA adducts have been linked to increased cancer risk in previous studies.

 - The marked inter-individual variations among children exposed prenatally to the same level of toxicants indicates the potential importance of gene-environment interactions in health outcomes.
 We have identified significant interactions between genetic variance and PAH on these outcomes, suggesting that some individuals are at greater risk from environment toxicants and carcinogens.
 These variations were seen in both our NYC and Krakow subjects.

 Paintings from Poland

-We’re very pleased to feature paintings by Jakub Borkowski, a participant in our Mothers and Newborns study in Poland.
+We’re very pleased to feature these beautiful paintings by Jakub Borkowski, a participant in our Mothers and Newborns study in Poland.